dan-mca/notes-app/README.md

 ## Getting Started

-1. The Memo app can be accessed here
+1. The Memo app can be accessed [here](https://notes-memo.herokuapp.com/)
-2. An email and password can be registered or the below demo account details can be used that contains sample notes
+2. An email and password can be registered or the below demo account details can be used that contains sample notes:
+- email: demo@testmail.com
+- pwd: password

 ## Screenshots
 ![Home](https://raw.githubusercontent.com/dan-mca/notes-app/main/client/src/assets/images/home.png)